-Dividing assets during a divorce is never easy.
-The process can be emotionally exhausting, and even a small mistake can complicate things further, leading to delays, disputes, and months of additional stress.
-That’s why it’s important to understand your options and do your homework, especially when it comes to major assets like your marital home.
-Knowing where you stand before negotiations even begin can put you in a stronger position.
-In many cases, refinancing may be the smartest financial move after a divorce.
+It’s never easy to split up assets during a divorce.
+It can be very stressful, and even a small mistake can make things worse, causing delays, arguments, and months of extra stress.
+That’s why it’s important to know what your options are and do your research, especially when it comes to big things like your house.
+Being aware of where you stand before negotiations start can give you an advantage.
+Refinancing may be the best financial decision to make after a divorce in a lot of cases.

 What Happens to the Home in a Divorce?